A minimalist logo with a black outline of a plant inside a gray circle, and black text that reads 'Eleanor Stanford Psychotherapy' beneath the circle.

 Following six years of training, I obtained an MSc and a Diploma in Integrative Psychotherapy from the Metanoia Institute, one of the leading centres in the U.K. Before that, I studied Integrative Psychotherapy and Counselling at The Minster Centre.

-I came to train as a psychotherapist following my own extensive experience as a client in individual and group therapy, and so I know first hand how transformative this work can be.
+I trained as a psychotherapist after many years working for international media organisations, and understand the pressures that can come from a corporate career.
+My own extensive experience as a client in individual and group therapy means I also know first hand how transformative this work can be.
 I consider the therapeutic space to be a rare gift.

 Sometimes, words can’t express the complexity of being human, and in these moments I enjoy working creatively.
 That can mean drawing on wider ideas from art, literature, or philosophy, and working with art-making, metaphor, or the embodied experience.